 A Web application firewall or application-layer firewall, placed between a Web client and a Web server, analyzes application-layer communications and looks for actions that violate a pre-set security policy.
 By doing so, the device defends Web apps from attacks and prevents potential data leaks.
 The functions of WAFs should not be confused with network firewalls and intrusion detection and prevention systems, which protect the network perimeter.

 But before purchasing a Web application firewall, remember that compliance requires more than just throwing a WAF product in front of your Web servers.
 And, besides, you actually want to improve your investment to enhance corporate security, right?
 To help you make the right decision for your organization, we'll guide you through the key points in evaluating products.
-Since buying the right product is just the start, you'll also learn something about properly deploying and managing your WAF so that your company is actually compliant and (somewhat)
+Since buying the right product is just the start, you'll also learn something about properly deploying and managing your WAF so that your company is actually compliant and (somewhat) secure.

 What to know about Web application firewall projects

 Whenever new security requirements or legislation are introduced, those tasked with ensuring compliance often tend to rush the decision-making process.
 Many system administrators base their decision on which product to deploy based solely on a single vendor's sales pitch or a particular requirement or feature they've picked up on.

 For more on Web application firewall selection and deployment

 Understanding your Web application firewall (WAF) product options

 Comparing Web application firewall (WAF) security features

 How to deploy a Web application firewall (WAF)